CALL FOR PAPERS

 The call for papers for articles for the sections “Monograph” and “Miscellaneous” for the Vol. IV n.º2 issue of Brumal.
 Revista de Investigación sobre lo Fantástico /Brumal.
 Research Journal on the Fantastic is now open.

-Scholars who wish to contribute to either of these two sections should send us their articles by june 15, 2016, registering as authors on our web page.
+Scholars who wish to contribute to either of these two sections should send us their articles by december 15, 2016, registering as authors on our web page.
 The Guidelines for Submissions may be found on the Submissions section of the web page.

-This Miscellaneous section is open to any type of article on any of the diverse artistic manifestations of the fantastic (narrative, theater, film, comics, painting, photography, video games), whether theoretical, critical, historical or comparative in nature, concerning the fantastic in any language or from any country, from the nineteenth century to the present.
+This Miscellaneous section is open all year to receive any type of article on any of the diverse artistic manifestations of the fantastic (narrative, theater, film, comics, painting, photography, video games), whether theoretical, critical, historical or comparative in nature, concerning the fantastic in any language or from any country, from the nineteenth century to the present.